Startup Project

 User value

-Reduced the biggest friction before award search and added between-trips value that matches behavior.
+Removes the biggest friction before award search — assembling balances across programs — and adds between-trips value that matches how users actually behave.

 02